nackjaylor/formatting_tips-tricks/README.md

 The good news is: including your code in a report is not difficult and you can customise its display so it is neat, tidy and clear.
 [More details can be found here.](https://www.overleaf.com/learn/latex/Code_listing)

+### Documentation
+If code is uncommented or undocumented it is largely useless.
+If no one knows why it works, then they're not sure why it doesn't work.
+Comments need not be exhaustive, however they should be clear and point towards rationale and resources; why it was written, what it does and where it comes from.
+Obscure equation factorisations which allow code to be executed in $\mathcal{O}(1)$ are likely to be overwritten if no one understands what they do.

+If you're not sure how exhaustive your comments should be, lean on the side of clarity: write as much as you think someone needs to just rewrite the function from scratch if the code went missing.

+### Reproducability
+Sometimes computers don't operate with the same instructions given the same code.
+A good example of this is if you use really old programs (poorly) designed for high performance and compile them from scratch on a Linux system sometimes they will say there are "invalid instructions" and exit with an error.
+The code has not changed - but the hardware has, and optimisations designed to run on old processors may not exist anymore.
+More commonly open source packages will be updated and have tiny bugs fixed which can change performance and accuracy of code written on top of them.

+With academic code - differences between what is published and results you get on your machine happens more than you might think.
+For this reason, tools like [conda](https://docs.conda.io/en/latest/) are very useful in allowing you to export exactly what configuration of packages existed in an environment.
+This is a habit you should get into early on, particularly for major projects involving code.
+It is in essence a different sort of documentation - documenting exactly what environment the code worked on, so no one can yell at you if it doesn't work on Ubuntu 12.04 using Python 1.7 and GCC 2.0.1.

+An aside: if you do come across old code which no longer works (or code for a different OS) - [a Docker environment](https://www.docker.com/) can be configured to recreate operating systems inside of a host machine.

 ### Coding Style Resources

 - [Google's Styleguides](https://google.github.io/styleguide/): You should aim to follow this as closely as possible in terms of the amount of comments you need and the quality of coding style.
 - [The Good Research Code Book](https://goodresearch.dev/): You should also use this to help guide how you document your code and split it up.
 Research/academic code can be atrocious to read through - it's written by people who think things are easy/logical which are not.
 Format by this guide.
 - [Cookiecutter for Project Templates](https://github.com/cookiecutter/cookiecutter): If you don't have your own project templates for C++/Python/C etc. this is a good way to get some existing templates which are more modern.
 Some of the old Google project templates for C++ are good too: [projects](https://code.google.com/archive/p/cpp-project-template/) and [libraries](https://code.google.com/archive/p/cpp-library-project-template/).
+- [Robostack - Reproducability for Robotics](https://robostack.github.io/):  If you're writing major projects, you may wish to consider the reproducability of your environment across platforms and development environments.